ZainabUn/W8_Exercises/README.md

 # W8_Exercises
-just for practoce for my self outside homework and to see how things are going before I put it in Capstone2
+just for practice for my self outside homework and to see how things are going before I put it in Capstone2